Master of Education in Special Education

 Non-native speakers of English must have a minimum 80 TOEFL IBT, 53 PTEA, or 7.0 IELTS score.
 For information on the GRE/Praxis/TOEFL tests, visit the Educational Testing Service website.

 Statement of Purpose

-- your motivation for pursuing graduate study in you chosen field
+- Your motivation to pursue graduate study in your chosen field (specifically address autism).

 - Your professional goals and why you feel our program can support you in meeting these goals.

 - Your personal attributes, background, and/or experiences that have prepared you for success as a graduate student.

 The statement should also indicate your understanding that the program does not lead to initial teacher licensure.